 Do you need an invitation?
 E-mail firstname.lastname@example.org

-Download the preliminary program, prices included and also hotel suggestions.
+Download the program prices included and hotel suggestions.

 Conference fee 75 €